 What's the cost?

 Grammarly has a free and a premium version.
-The video demonstrations included in this post, show the premium version of the app.

 The free version provides some basic assistance and if happen to be on a strict budget, it's worth using it for free until you can afford to upgrade.

 At the time of writing this, the cost for the premium version is $11.66 per month, paid annually.
 There is an option to pay monthly, but it’s slightly more expensive.

 “to steal and pass off (the ideas or words of another) as one's own”.

 In practice, it means publishing content that is not original.
 In other words, copying content from somewhere else, such as a website or a book.